fbpx

 It has splashes of purple paint on it, which I love… it also came with a few old tissues in the pockets, which I didn’t love so much.

-This process also helps me understand how the pieces can add dimension into the homes of our customers and collectors.
+This process also helps me understand how the pieces can add dimension to the homes of our customers and collectors.

 Even though I love to hang the photographic prints, my favourite way to display them is actually ‘on the lean’.
 All sizes look great ‘on the lean’ and can look so artful and contemporary.

-Above left: The view downstairs as you go up the stairs with ‘Sea Life ‘ and a small ‘Weekend’ print / Above right: A glimpse into the entrance area where a medium size ‘Seaweed Pearls’ hangs, complimenting the tones of the linen love seat.
+Above left: The view downstairs as you go up the stairs with ‘Sea Life ‘ and a small ‘Weekend’ print / Above right: A glimpse into the entrance area where a medium-sized ‘Seaweed Pearls’ hangs, complementing the tones of the linen love seat.

 I then head upstairs to check the emails and to see what orders and activity has come in overnight from the USA and Europe.

-My photographic pieces are often included within interior schemes and commercial fit outs, by both interior designers and architects.
+My photographic pieces are often included in interior schemes and commercial fit-outs, by both interior designers and architects.
 I always find it exciting to see how my photographic pieces will be incorporated into their concepts.
+If you are part of the trade you can join my program here.

 This is where I sit at my desk and this is my view.
 I’m working on two new photographic print releases at the moment.
-They are both at difference development stages.
+They are both at different development stages.

 The other release is square format release of prints called ‘Ode to Olive‘, which is a collection dedicated to the 1940’s Australian photographer Olive Cotton.
 The pieces are all bronze and sepia landscapes, all shot on my medium format Hasselblad, on film.

-Above left: Collections of framed works ‘on the lean’ in the entrance / Above right: A medium size ‘Twinkles’ photographic print in the entrance on the travertine console.
+Above left: Collections of framed works ‘on the lean’ in the entrance / Above right: A medium-sized ‘Twinkles’ photographic print in the entrance on the travertine console.
 I love this view through the linen curtains.

 This is a test strip of a new print called ‘Childhood at Seal Rocks’.
 When I introduce a new piece into the print shop I always arrange test strips to check quality and to make sure the colours are spot on and exactly how I want them to be.